Our Careers Programme

 Our careers programme at TAP operates by offering the following:

-- Learners complete work experience placements within one of our hospital sites (GSTT or Whittington Health) within their first year, as well options off-site in their second year.
+- Learners complete work experience placements at one of our hospital sites (GSTT or Whittington Health), as well options off-site.
+We also now run the CareTrade working kitchen where learners can develop their catering skills.
 Throughout the course, learners will have several meaningful encounters with employers to learn about the world of work and the skills that are valued in the workplace (Gatsby BM 5, 6).

-- Employers receive autism awareness training to actively challenge stereotypical thinking and to better equip them to understand the reasonable adjustments that can be made in the workplace for our learners and others with autism.
+- Employers receive autism awareness training to actively challenge stereotypical thinking and to better equip them to understand the reasonable adjustments that can be made in the workplace for our learners and autistic individuals.

 - Learners will work towards gaining work specific skills in each placement.
 They will also work with job coaches on transferable and soft skills needed to match career aspirations, including communication, behaviour, and independence.

-- In the second year, learners attend a weekly job club which focuses on CV and cover letter writing, understanding job applications, how to search for jobs and interview skills.
-The first job club session involves completing a ‘moving on plan’ to help staff understand learners desired onward destinations (Gatsby BM 3).
+- As learners progress into the second stage of the project, they attend a weekly ‘Careers/Moving on’ class.
+This supports them with CV and cover letter writing, understanding job adverts and applications, how to search for jobs and courses, and interview skills.
+The first session involves completing a self assessment and ‘moving on plan’ to help staff understand learners desired onward destinations.
+This is reviewed termly (Gatsby BM 3).

-- Learners are provided with information about routes into employment, apprenticeships (or further study), and a session is delivered on local labour markets.
-Labour market opportunities are frequently discussed (Gatsby BM 2).
+- Learners are provided with information about transition options, routes into employment, apprenticeships (or further study), and a session is delivered on local labour markets.
+Labour market opportunities are frequently discussed (Gatsby BM 2, 4).

-- Learners also attend jobs fairs (apprenticeship fairs, or higher education fairs if desired) and mock interviews.
-Sessions are held with talks from autistic peers in work, and with our ‘In Work Support’ team regarding reasonable adjustments and ongoing support once in work (Gatsby BM 2, 4, 7).
+- Sessions are held with talks from autistic peers in work, and with our ‘In Work Support’ team regarding reasonable adjustments and ongoing support once in work (Gatsby BM 3, 5).

 Careers advice and personal guidance

-- Learners take part in a 1:1 careers interview with an external Level 6 advisor at the end of their first year to support them in making informed choices as they progress into the second year (Gatsby BM 8).
+- Learners take part in a 1:1 careers interview with an external Level 6 advisor to support them in making informed choices as they progress into the second part of the project (Gatsby BM 8).

-- Employability lessons link curriculum learning to learners’ career paths by working on workplace soft skills in the classroom environment, such as problem-solving and communication, alongside actively teaching topics such as ‘conduct at work’ and ‘interview skills’ (Gatsby BM 4).
+- Skill Up lessons directly link curriculum learning to learners’ career paths by working on workplace soft skills in the classroom environment, such as problem-solving and communication, alongside actively teaching topics such as customer service, teamwork and product design (Gatsby BM 4).

 To read our full Careers Education, Information, Advice & Guidance policy

-To read a summary of learner’s onward destinations and feedback survey results
+To read our annual report and a summary of learner’s onward destinations

 Other useful careers websites